apple1417/bl-sdk-mods/SDKAutorun/Readme.md

 ## Changelog

+### SDK Autorun v1.3
+Now opens a webpage listing requirements when you don't install them all.

 ### SDK Autorun v1.2
 Fixed that autorunning tasks would be interupted if other SDK mods caused an exception.